m-spangenberg/exercises_machinelearning/README.md

 TensorFlow [documentation](https://tensorflow.org/) for more details.

-TensorFlow APIs are arranged hierarchically, with the high-level APIs built on the low-level APIs.
-Machine learning researchers use the low-level APIs to create and explore new machine learning algorithms.
+In TensorFlow APIs are arranged hierarchically, with the high-level APIs built on the low-level APIs.
+Machine Learning Researchers use the low-level APIs to create and explore new machine learning algorithms and the high-lvel API's help streamline workflows for Machine Learning Engineers to help them get jobs done more quickly.

-TensorFlow toolkit hierarchy

-* Estimators and tf.keras <-- high-level, object-oriented API
-* tf.layers, tf.losses, tf.metrics, ... <-- reusable libraries for common model communication
-* low-level API <-- extensive control
-* CPU, GPU, TPU <-- TensorFlow code runs on these platforms

 Along with TensorFlow, [NumPy](https://numpy.org/) is popularly used to simplify representing arrays and performing linear algebra operations along with [pandas](https://pandas.pydata.org/), which provides an easy way to represent datasets in memory.